 After living in Tokyo for 4 months, it is now time for me to give you all my best tips to explore the lively Japanese capital.
-End of 2017, on my way to Hawaii via Tokyo, I realised how an incredible hub Tokyo could on the way to scuba dive some of the best-diving destinations of the Pacific Ocean.
+End of 2017, on my way to Hawaii via Tokyo, I realised how an incredible hub Tokyo could on the way to scuba dive some of the best diving destinations of the Pacific Ocean.
 This is how I thought writing a guide about places to visit in Tokyo on your way to the Pacific would make complete sense.
-Whether you have only a 6-hour layover in Narita or fancy a couple of days in Tokyo, it is worth to stop and immerse yourself for a little while in the Japanese culture.
+Whether you have only a 6-hour layover in Narita or fancy a couple of days, visit Tokyo and immerse yourself for a little while in the Japanese culture.

-Where in the Pacific can you fly via Tokyo?
+Where in the Pacific can you fly from Tokyo?

 - Okinawa: It is the closest tropical scuba diving destination from Tokyo.
 If you want to spend an entire holiday in Japan, a 2-week combo of Tokyo with day trips and scuba diving in Okinawa works very well.
 From Haneda Airport, you can fly directly to Okinawa Honto (Okinawa main island), Miyako and Ishigaki in only 2 to 3 hours.
 Read more about scuba diving in Okinawa.